jenihuang/HB_Project_PinTrip/README.md

 # PinTrip

-PinTrip is a mashup of Pinterest and Flickr to help users create photo boards for their next trip.
+PinTrip is a mashup of Pinterest and Flickr to help users find photos of interesting places to see on on their next trip.
 Users can create/remove their own personalized 'trip board' for each city they are interested in visiting.
 After a board has been created, users can search for photos with geotags in their chosen city and add/remove photos to/from the trip board.

 The explore feature allows users to discover trip boards created by other users.
 The favorites option allows a user to save other boards into their list of favorites for inspiration.